inconspicuous-creations/Inconspicuous.Framework/README.md

 * __CommandHandler__: Executes the given command.
 * __CommandDispatcher__: Executes the given command by retrieving the appropriate commandhandler for the command, if it exists.

-The separation of Command and CommandHandler has the benefit of allowing Commands to be easily serialized.
-Additionally, when the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. mocking during development).
+The separation of Command and CommandHandler has the following benefits:

+* Commands to be easily serialized.
+* When the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. mocking during development).

+The CommandDispatcher is useful when running multiple different commands.
+It also allows you to create replay systems, cached commands and other features using the decorator pattern.

 ## License